prezet/docs-template/content/content/features/images.md

 ## Disabling Image Optimization

-If you wish to disable the automatic image optimization, you can remove the `BenBjurstrom\Prezet\Extensions\MarkdownImageExtension::class` from the `extensions` array in the `commonmark` section of your `config/prezet.php` file.
+If you wish to disable the automatic image optimization, you can remove the `Prezet\Prezet\Extensions\MarkdownImageExtension::class` from the `extensions` array in the `commonmark` section of your `config/prezet.php` file.